 5. Low-Carb Wraps

-Choosing low-carb tortillas or lettuce leaves instead of traditional bread keeps the wrap light and diet-friendly.
-These alternatives allow you to enjoy the delicious flavors of an Italian sub without worrying about the carbs
+Selecting low-carb tortillas or lettuce wraps instead of regular bread helps in keeping the wrap light and diet-friendly.
+These options let you savor the taste of an Italian sub without the guilt that comes with the carbohydrates

 6. Flavorful Spreads